-Jutting out from the southeast corner of the United States is Florida.
-The flattest state and also boasting the longest coastline in the lower 48 states, Florida is famous for its Disney World theme park, energetic cities like Miami and Tampa, pristine beaches, and wild wetlands where visitors can soak up the sun or revel in the nightlife.
+Jutting out from the southeast corner of the United States is sunny Florida.
+The flattest state, which also boasts the longest coastline in the lower 48 states, Florida is famous for its Disney World theme park, energetic cities like Miami and Tampa, pristine beaches, wild wetlands, and its citrus production, particularly oranges.

 Florida’s bustling metropolises of Tallahassee, Jacksonville, Miami, Orlando, and Tampa certainly garner plenty of attention, but in the state’s quieter corners one can find pristine beaches, quiet keys, and the expansive Everglades.
 Oozing with coastal beauty, this state is a dazzling destination for outdoor adventurers and urban explorers.

 Visitors are often drawn to Florida because of the year-round warm weather and plenty of days of sunshine.
 The humid tropical climate ensures that there are plenty of days where visitors can lounge on the beach, get their thrills at a theme park, walk the city streets, or explore the remote Floridian wilderness.